K12: Fugitive Alien

 He’s really bugging him.

-A reference to something U2 lead singer Bono said in the 1988 concert film Rattle and Hum: “Am I bugging you?
+A possible reference to something U2 lead singer Bono said in the 1988 concert film Rattle and Hum: “Am I bugging you?
 I don’t mean to bug ya.”
 Or it's possibly just a reference to the timeless sibling torment of almost, but not quite, touching, tickling, or punching another sibling, and when a complaint is made, saying "What?
 I'm not touching you!"

 Yes, hi, this is George Lucas.
 I’d like to report a theft.
 A big theft.
 Remember the Death Star sequence in my film?